mdaue/sanic_scaffolding/README.md

 For instance to create SSL certificates: `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt`.

-**DO NOT use the default certs for any sort of production environment; or anything not in development**
+**DO NOT use the default certs for any sort of production environment; or anything not under closed development**

 By default, the SSL feature uses recommended ciphers sourced from this website: (https://hynek.me/articles/hardening-your-web-servers-ssl-ciphers/)[https://hynek.me/articles/hardening-your-web-servers-ssl-ciphers/].